The olive branches and globe of the UN emblem have become a universal signal that help is on the way.

-UNICEF is also responsible for procuring vaccines for Gavi, the Vaccine Alliance, and purchases vaccines for other global campaigns not covered by Gavi.
-Due to UNICEF’s large purchasing power, the agency cut in half the cost of the pentavalent vaccine that protects tens of millions of children from potentially deadly infectious diseases, including diphtheria, tetanus, and pertussis—in half.
+Annually, UNICEF is responsible for procuring vaccines for Gavi, the Vaccine Alliance, in addition to vaccines for other global campaigns not covered by Gavi.
+Due to its large purchasing power, UNICEF cut the cost of the pentavalent vaccine that protects tens of millions of children from potentially deadly infectious diseases—including diphtheria, tetanus, and pertussis—in half.
 The agency works in-country to provide vital services at the community level to ensure that vaccines that reach the country’s borders are efficiently, equitably, and effectively delivered to children in the hardest to reach areas.

-- Providing 9 billion doses of oral polio vaccine to children;
+- Providing 10 billion doses of oral polio vaccine to more than 3 billion children;

-- Supporting the vaccination of 220 million children multiple times every year; and
+- Supporting the vaccination of 450 million children multiple times per year; and

 USAID’s Family Planning Program ensures 24.3 million women and couples have access to contraceptive services and supplies, which prevents 14,700 maternal deaths and 7.2 million unintended pregnancies every year.
 For every dollar the U.S. invests in IRH/FP, $6 is saved.

 UNFPA provides 38 million people around the world with access to sexual and reproductive health services, including contraception, and works to end gender-based violence and female genital mutilation.
 UNFPA also works to ensure that reproductive health is integrated into the response to humanitarian emergencies.
 For example, the organization provided maternal care, including equipment and medicines for safe deliveries, emergency obstetric care, and support to address post-partum complications that arise in mothers and newborns to the people of Mosul, Iraq, and “dignity kits,” which include hygiene products and other important supplies for women, to Rohingya refugees in Bangladesh.